mcquiggi/Pi-VAX/README.md

 # Pi-VAX
-Compute Pi to an arbitrary number of digits using VAX FORTRAN
+Compute Pi to an arbitrary number of digits using VAX FORTRAN.
+Why, you ask?
+Why not?

 Set DIGITS in the source file PI.FOR to the number of digits desired.